HERE’S THE FIX

-Every day, we surf a tidal wave of stimulation—of noise and imagery, fast travel and global communication.
-This constant stimulation dramatically increases stress levels and deadens sensation.
+Stimulation, though, is not the same as sensation.
+In fact, constant stimulation deadens sensation.
 It’s as though you rubbed the same patch of skin on your arm over and over: First, it would stop feeling good, then it would stop feeling at all.
+Finally, it would be rubbed raw.

-To practice sensing, you meditate on the process of your senses.
-That is, you mindfully tune into the experience of your senses.
-Think back to the first time you experienced some particularly wonderful sensation.
+Start by mindfully tuning into the experience of your senses.
+Think back to the first time you experienced a particularly wonderful sensation.
 It could be your first kiss, your first snowfall, or the first time you smelled your baby’s skin.
 Those “firsts” remain vivid because their newness held you, kept you present, during the experience.

 Step 1.
 Slowing Down

 Things naturally become more sensual if you slow them down.
 The simple act of washing your hands can be anything from a perfunctory splash-and-rinse to a luxurious ritual, depending on how fast or slow you do it.
-This is because, for an act to become sensual, you literally need to allow time for the processing of sensations.
+You see, for an act to become sensual, you need to allow time for the processing of sensations.
 Take something as automatic as picking up a pencil to write.
 Do it slowly, giving your senses time to explore its color, weight, temperature, and texture—and this simple act becomes fascinating.

 Step 2.
 Mindful Awareness